jonathaneunice/intspan/docs/issues.rst

 ``intspan`` piggybacks Python's ``set`` type. ``inspanlist`` piggybacks ``list``.
 So they both store every integer individually.
-Unlike Perl's ``Set::IntSpan`` these types arenot optimized for long contiguous runs.
-For sets of several hundred or even thousands of members, you'll probably never notice the difference.
+Unlike Perl's ``Set::IntSpan`` these types are not optimized for long contiguous runs.
+For sets of
+several hundred or even thousands of members, you'll probably never notice the difference.